UCSB-CMPTGCS20-S16/CS20-S16-lab01a/README.md

 ### The file `test_tempConversions.py`

-* This file starts with the line `from tempConversions import *`
+* This file starts with the two lines:
-* The `*` that ends this line is called a *wildcard*.
-The meaning of this line of code is: "import everything you possibly can from tempConversions, and make it available for use".
-Specifically, the function definitions for `ftoC(fTemp)` and `ctoF(cTemp)` are made available by this line of code.
-* There are then two function definitions that have names starting with `test_`.
-They look like this:
+** `from tempConversions import fToC` and
+** `from tempConversions import cToF`
+* These lines bring the functions `fToC` and `cToF` from the `tempConversions.py` file into the file where we are running the tests.

+TODO: Explain the rest of the unittest based test file here.

 ```Python